dtr-org/unit-e/doc/README.md

 Setup
 ---------------------
-unit-e is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
+unit-e is the original Unit-e client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Unit-e transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 To download unit-e, visit [bitcoincore.org](https://bitcoincore.org/en/download/).